chrisabedi/AnagramApi/README.md

 ### Installing

 The steps to get this system up and running are provided.
-You can use your own installation of gradle aswell, just remove the "w" from the next commands.
- To run inside intellij, Gradle version 4.x since the intellij plugin is dependent on it.
+To use your own installation of gradle, just remove the "w" from the next commands.
+To run inside intellij, Gradle version 4.x is required since the intellij plugin is dependent on it.

-The gradlew is [Gradle](https://gradle.org/) 4.9, as the spring boot Intellij plugin has a dependency on version 4.x.
+The gradlew version is [Gradle](https://gradle.org/) 4.9

 ```